Wide Range of Industry and Subject Matter Experience

 “I’ve worked with Karen as an STC volunteer for two terms, and both times she has shown a level of dedication and professionalism that is admirable.
 She revitalized the chapter during a time when, due to recession factors, volunteerism had dipped badly, and chapter operations were compromised.
 Karen stepped in, created a strategic plan, and socialized her vision throughout the membership.
 The crowning accolade was the chapter winning an award for creative use of technologies.
 Karen has shown herself to be a people person.
 Her leadership style shows how she values human relationships and works hard at ensuring that the volunteers are appreciated for their contributions.”
 Read more…

-I have also served as a volunteer on the editorial team of these and other publications:
+I have also served as a volunteer on the editorial team of these and other highly regarded publications:

 - Event Magazine: The Douglas College Review